KeishaXD/POTATO-GRAPHIC-PerApps-Sproofing/README.md

 ## Unlock Low-Texture in games for Better FPS
 Spoof your device as different model for specific games to unlock low texture 🥔

+## What is different from other sproofing modules?
+- This sproofing uses the built-in features of the custom ROM, so it only targets sproofing for certain applications.
+- (Maybe) it can be used for non-root devices

 ## Target Sproofing
   - BGMI (PUBGM India)
   - PUBGM Korea